-Lost Victory: A Firsthand Account of America’s Sixteen-Year Involvement in Vietnam by William Colby, by James McCarger
+Lost Victory: A Firsthand Account of America’s Sixteen-Year Involvement in Vietnam by William Colby and James McCarger

-Slow Burn: The Rise and Bitter Fall of American Intelligence in Vietnam by Orrin DeForest, by David Chanoff
+Slow Burn: The Rise and Bitter Fall of American Intelligence in Vietnam by Orrin DeForest and David Chanoff

 The Limits of Air Power: The American Bombing of North Vietnam by Mark Clodfelter